 In keeping with the philosophy of Empire College, courses are included in management communications and career transitions, designed with the Computer Support Specialist in mind.
 The emphasis in this program is placed on marketable skills (employability).

-Empire College is a Microsoft IT Academy and MSDN AA (Microsoft Developers Network Academic Alliance) member and uses a teaching program prescribed by Microsoft to prepare graduates for certification as Microsoft Certified Professionals (MCPs) at the product level.
+Empire College is a Microsoft Developers Network Academic Alliance (MSDN AA) member and uses a teaching program prescribed by Microsoft to prepare graduates for certification as Microsoft Certified Professionals (MCPs) at the product level.

 Upon completion of the program, you can be ready to assume positions as computer consultants or computer technicians.